Indigo Girls Its Only Life After All Alexandria Bombach

 Indigo Girls Amy Ray and Emily Saliers said yes when documentarian Alexandria Bombach asked if she could make a documentary about them.
 They just had one caveat.

-“It can’t really be about us,” Ray said Saturday at a Sarasota Film Festival screening of Bombach’s winning doc, It’s Only Life After All.
 Ray and Saliers insisted that the film shine a light on all the people and causes they’ve championed throughout their careers, because amplifying others’ voices has been a value of the Indigo Girls from their start, more than 30 years ago.

 That was just fine with Bombach, whose recent films have covered Yazidi genocide and Afghanistan.
 She sources her social consciousness in part to her Indigo Girls fandom.
 Even as a 12-year-old, she said, she learned about people who needed help from the duo’s liner notes.

-From very early on, and often in Saturday’s Q&A, they refracted credit and praise to others — from people who gave them early bookings, to R.E.M. for taking them on the road, but especially to Winona LaDuke, the Indigenous activist alongside whom they’ve long fought for environmental justice over decades of concerts and tours.
+From very early on, and often in their Sarasota Q&A, they refracted credit and praise to others — from people who gave them early bookings, to R.E.M. for taking them on the road, but especially to Winona LaDuke, the Indigenous activist alongside whom they’ve long fought for environmental justice over decades of concerts and tours.

 A clip from the Indigo Girls documentary It’s Only Life After All, by Alexandria Bombach.